Is Bethel a Cult?

 I’ve repeatedly heard Bill Johnson express his intense love for both the Word and his passionate studies in it.
 Not one Bethel minister has ever once exalted another written book or document to scriptural or near-scriptural status within my hearing.
 Never I have heard any of them utter the phrase, “But this passage doesn’t really mean that” or words to that effect.

-Neither have I heard any of them cite any past historical figure as doctrinally authoritative on any given topic, though I’ve heard several of those figures honored as the theological giants upon whose shoulders we stand today.
+Neither have I heard any of them cite any past historical figure as doctrinally authoritative on any given topic (as do Calvinists, etc.), though I’ve heard several of those figures honored as the theological giants upon whose shoulders we stand today.

 I refuse to sacrifice what I know about the goodness of God on the altar of human reasoning so that I have an explanation for why something didn’t happen. — Bill JohnsonDoes all that imply Bethel has a perfect understanding of all the Scriptures and everything there is to know about the Godhead?
 Nope, not a chance!

-Bill Johnson is especially humble in this regard, stating that our faith in divine mysteries despite our inability to grasp them intellectually is a sign of the child-likeness Jesus exhorted us to exhibit.
-When using the term “divine mysteries,” he is not referring to arcane Gnostic or New Age nonsense, but the kinds of mysteries we all encounter daily.
-These range from doctrinal ones (e.g., the Trinity, Jesus became sin on the Cross, etc.) to practical ones, such as why a given situation didn’t work out the way we thought it should have and so on.
+Bill Johnson is especially humble in this regard, stating our faith in divine mysteries despite our inability to grasp them intellectually is a sign of the child-likeness Jesus exhorted us to exhibit.
+When using the term “divine mysteries,” he is not referring to arcane Gnostic or New Age nonsense, but the kinds of mysteries we all encounter in the Scriptures.
+These range from doctrinal ones (e.g., the Trinity, Jesus became sin on the Cross, the hypostatic union, etc.) to practical ones, such as why a given situation didn’t work out the way we thought it should have and so on.

 2. Does Bethel present an unscriptural view of the Person & works of Jesus Christ?